NVentimiglia/MVVMExample/README.md

 - Models : Simple DTOS used by a service
   - Should be mostly fields / properties.
 Some methods are ok (ToString())
   - Account Model, Score Model, FileInfo
+  - ViewModels are a logical proxy class that make services / models easier to use (for a view)

 - Interfaces (Contracts) : Describes the functionality of a service
- - Examples : (Mock, SmartFox, Local, Http)
+ - Examples : (IAccountService, IBingoService)

 - Services : Implementations a contract
  - Examples : MockAccountService, SmartFoxAccountService, RestApiAccountService

 - Infrastructure : A service which implements a hardware dependency
  - Mock, SmartFox, RestApi, SQLITE, Parse, JsonDB, CouchBase
- - Internal implementation should be  hidden agnosstic contract
+ - Internal implementation should be  hidden agnosstic (service) contract
+ - JsonDatabase, SQLLITEDatabase, SmartFoxConnection, PusherConnection

 - Views : Presents someting to the user
   - Imports Logic (Viewmodels, models, services, ect)